Comp & Benefits Alert | January.24.2018

-For (1) any exercise of an incentive stock option ("ISO") during 2016 or (2) transfer during 2016 of a share previously purchased pursuant to a tax-qualified employee stock purchase plan ("ESPP"), the Internal Revenue Code requires companies to:
+For (1) any exercise of an incentive stock option (ISO) during 2017 or (2) transfer during 2017 of a share previously purchased pursuant to a tax-qualified employee stock purchase plan (ESPP), the Internal Revenue Code requires companies to:

 With respect to reporting ESPP transactions, companies are required to report the first transfer of legal title to any share purchased under an ESPP plan where the purchase price paid for the share was (a) less than 100% of the fair market value on the date of grant or (b) not fixed or determinable on the date of grant.
-When a participant's shares are put into a brokerage account on behalf of such participant, the transaction is considered a transfer of legal title and, if it is the first transfer of legal title of the shares, it must be reported to the IRS and the participant.
-If, instead, a participant's shares are issued directly to the participant or registered in the participant's name on the company's records, the transaction does not need to be reported to the IRS or to the participant because such transaction is not considered a transfer of legal title.
+When a participant's shares are put into a brokerage account on behalf of such participant, the transaction is considered a transfer of legal title and, if it is the first transfer of legal title of the shares, it must be reported to the IRS and to the participant.
+If instead a participant's shares are issued directly to the participant or registered in the participant's name on the company's records, the transaction does not need to be reported to the IRS or to the participant because such transaction is not considered a transfer of legal title.
 Companies should speak to their tax adviser if the purchase of shares under an ESPP does not trigger IRS reporting obligations.

 Format of Statement/Return

 Returns for ISO and ESPP transactions must be submitted to the IRS on Form 3921 (for ISOs) and Form 3922 (for ESPPs).
-You may order Form 3921 and/or 3922 by calling the IRS at 1-800-829-3676 or through the IRS website.
-(Please note that even though Forms 3921 and 3922 may be found on the IRS website, you are not permitted to print and file these forms with the IRS; the IRS will only accept the official forms ordered from the IRS.)
+Companies may order Form 3921 and/or 3922 by calling the IRS at 1-800-829-3676 or through the IRS website (please note that, even though Forms 3921 and 3922 may be found on the IRS website, companies are not permitted to print and file these forms with the IRS; the IRS will only accept the official forms ordered from the IRS).

 We expect that companies with a limited number of transactions will likely use Forms 3921 and/or 3922 (as opposed to substitute statements) since these forms will need to be prepared and submitted to the IRS in any event.
-Further, we expect that companies that provide Form 3921 and/or 3922 to participants (again, as opposed to providing substitute statements) will deliver the form(s) to their participants along with a cover letter explaining the form or substitute statement.
+Further, we expect that many companies will deliver the form(s) or substitute statements to their participants, along with a cover letter explaining the form or substitute statement.
 This is an example of a statement that could be provided with a Form 3921 for ISO transactions and this is an example of a statement that could be provided with a Form 3922 for ESPP transactions.

 Electronic Submission of IRS Returns

-Companies that are required to file 250 or more ISO returns or 250 or more ESPP returns to the IRS must file the ISO or ESPP returns, as applicable, electronically through the IRS Filing Information Returns Electronically (FIRE) system.
-To submit through the FIRE system, you will need to set up a FIRE account through the IRS website and you will need a Transmitter Control Code (TCC).
-If you are using a stock plan administration firm that will be submitting these returns on the company's behalf, they will likely use their TCC.
-If you are not filing through a stock plan administration firm and/or do not have a TCC, you will have to submit a Form 4419, Application for Filing Information Returns Electronically, so that a TCC can be assigned to the company.
-Form 4419 must be submitted to the IRS at least 30 days prior to filing a return electronically and, thus, must be submitted no later than March 1, 2017, (or March 31, 2017, if an extension is obtained) in order to timely file Forms 3921 or 3922 electronically.
-Also, to submit returns through FIRE, you will need to create a submission file that meets the FIRE requirements.
-These formatting requirements for FIRE are somewhat onerous, and as a result, companies will likely need assistance in creating the submission file due to the formatting requirements (a number of stock plan administration firms are equipped to provide this assistance).
-In addition, while you are permitted to voluntarily file electronically, because the process is challenging and potentially involves some cost to prepare the necessary file, most companies with limited transactions will find it more practical to prepare and file paper returns.
+Companies that are required to file 250 or more ISO returns or 250 or more ESPP returns to the IRS must file the ISO or ESPP returns, as applicable, electronically through the IRS' Filing Information Returns Electronically (FIRE) system.
+To submit through the FIRE system, companies will need to set up a FIRE account through the IRS website and will need a Transmitter Control Code (TCC).
+If a company is using a stock plan administration firm that will be submitting these returns on the company's behalf, they will likely use their TCC.
+If a company is not filing through a stock plan administration firm and/or does not have a TCC, the company will have to submit a Form 4419, Application for Filing Information Returns Electronically, so that a TCC can be assigned to the company.
+Form 4419 must be submitted to the IRS at least 30 days prior to filing a return electronically, and thus must be submitted no later than March 3, 2018 (or April 2, 2018 if an extension is obtained) in order to timely file Forms 3921 or 3922 electronically.
+Also, to submit returns through FIRE, the company will need to create a submission file that meets the FIRE requirements.
+These formatting requirements for FIRE are somewhat onerous and, as a result, companies will likely need assistance in creating the submission file due to the formatting requirements (a number of stock plan administration firms are equipped to provide this assistance).
+In addition, while companies are permitted to voluntarily file electronically, because the process is challenging and potentially involves some cost to prepare the necessary file, most companies with limited transactions will find it more practical to prepare and file paper returns.

-The Internal Revenue Code imposes up to a US$260 penalty for each statement not furnished or for each statement furnished to a participant with incomplete or incorrect information, up to a maximum penalty of US$3,218,500 ($1,072,500 for small businesses) per year.
-In addition, the Internal Revenue Code imposes up to a US$260 penalty for each return not filed with the IRS or for each return filed with the IRS with incomplete or incorrect information, up to a maximum penalty of US$3,218,500 (US$1,072,500 for small businesses) per year.
+The Internal Revenue Code imposes up to a $260 penalty for each statement not furnished, or for each statement furnished to a participant with incomplete or incorrect information, up to a maximum penalty of $3,218,500 ($1,072,500 for small businesses) per year.
+In addition, the Internal Revenue Code imposes up to a $260 penalty for each return not filed with the IRS, or for each return filed with the IRS with incomplete or incorrect information, up to a maximum penalty of $3,218,500 ($1,072,500 for small businesses) per year.
 Greater penalties will apply if a company intentionally fails to provide a statement or file a return with the IRS.

 Please contact any member of Orrick's Compensation and Benefits Group for further assistance on meeting these information statement and return requirements.
-If you use an external stock plan administrator, your stock plan administrator may also be of assistance, as many stock plan administrators have developed specific services to help companies comply with these requirements.
+If a company uses an external stock plan administrator, the company's stock plan administrator may also be of assistance as many stock plan administrators have developed specific services to help companies comply with these requirements.